mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-identities.md

 If you want to discover more about groups, [go to the groups documentation](/development_suite/identity-and-access-management/manage-groups.md#managing-company-groups).

 :::info
-If you want to find out how to best manage your users according to your business needs, you can have a look at these [use cases](/development_suite/identity-and-access-management/manage-users.md#how-to-best-manage-your-users) where we show you both individual and group access management.
+If you want to find out how to best manage your users according to your business needs, you can have a look at these [use cases](/development_suite/identity-and-access-management/manage-users.md#how-to-best-manage-your-users) where we discuss both individual and group access management scenarios.
 :::

 #### Service account role management

-The IAM section is designed also to manage service account roles at Company level.
+The IAM section is also designed to manage service account roles at Company level.
 In order to update the role of an existing service account, click on the edit button on the corresponding row and select the new role.

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <div style={{display: 'flex', width: '600px'}}>